 But what if you feel like you’re being attacked?
 Even in a good workplace there are occasionally managers who are dictatorial, arbitrary, or immature, as well as managers who aren’t willing to shift their views, aren’t open to your suggestions, and actually behave badly in their ongoing relationship with you.

 Be practical.
 Focus primarily on delivering the desired performance.
-If you believe there’s something unethical about your manager’s direction or behavior, you may need to appeal to a senior manager or your company’s human resources department for help.
+If you believe there’s something unethical or inappropriate about your manager’s direction or behavior, you may need to appeal to a senior manager or your company’s human resources department for help.
 Depending upon the severity of the difficulty, you may even want to think about looking for other employment.

 And whatever the situation, don’t do a lot of venting to other colleagues — or even your own subordinates.
 No matter how sympathetic people may feel toward you or how much they believe you’re in the right, they’re still likely to lose confidence in you over time if you continue to complain.